jdavila10/Note-Taker/README.md

   ## Contact:

-  For questions about my README generator please go to my Github page following this link:
+  For questions about this application please contact me at:
   - [Github Profile](https://github.com/jdavila10)
+  - j.eche589@gmail.com